desctable/desctable/README.md

     -   and the variable presents homoskedasticity (p value for `bartlett.test` &gt; .1) and normality of distribution in all groups, use `ANOVA` (a wrapper around `oneway.test` with parameter `var.equal = T`)
     -   else use `kruskal.test`

-But what if you have reasons, or need to pick a specific test for a specific variable, or change all the tests altogether?
+But what if you want to pick a specific test for a specific variable, or change all the tests altogether?

 `desctable` takes an optional *tests* argument.
 This argument can either be